-It’s official, the go-to heat styling brand for all us hair-loving girls launched their first ever hot brush a few months back, and the reviews have been coming in fast.
-Not only did ghd wow us last year with the launch of their first ever smart straightener, (which you can read all about in our ultimate ghd guide), but they’ve gone and done it again with their latest creation: the ghd Glide.
+It’s official, the go-to heat styling brand for all us hair-loving girls launched their first ever hot brush, and the reviews haven’t stopped coming in.
+Not only did ghd wow us in 2018 with the launch of their first ever smart straightener, (which you can read all about in our ultimate ghd guide), but they’ve gone and done it again with the ghd Glide.

 Designed to be used on dry hair, the Glide is supposed to smooth frizz and give an overall straighter finish.
 Costing £139, it’s certainly not cheap, but compared to other ghd stylers (that retail closer to £175) it’s not that bad when you realise it’s full potential and how it can save you precious time getting ready in the mornings.

 When I was a kid, heated brushes were all the rage.
 My aunts had one, my friends’ mums had one (my own mum never styled her hair, so a hot-brush would have been wasted on her), and I’d go as far as saying that even some of my friends’ grandmas had one.
 But they weren’t exactly stylish looking, for what my opinion was worth as a kid anyway, and they always ended up at the bottom of a drawer somewhere in the house with broken bristles.

 They’ve come a long way since then though, and today’s more practical and safer methods of using a hot brush like ghd’s is testament to just that.